paragrastogi/SyntheticWeather/README.md

 ### Acknowledgements

-1. This work began during Parag's PhD at the Ecole Polytechnique Federale de Lausanne.
+1. This work began during my PhD at the Ecole Polytechnique Federale de Lausanne.
 It was funded by the CCEM SECURE project and the EuroTech consortium.
 February 2012 - August 2016
-2. Newer work and the Python translation is being undertaken by Parag as a visiting scientist at the Energy Systems Research Unit (ESRU), University of Strathclyde, Glasgow; and the RIKEN Institute for Advanced Intelligence Project (RIKEN-AIP), Tokyo.
+2. Newer work and the Python translation is being undertaken by me as a visiting scientist at the Energy Systems Research Unit (ESRU), University of Strathclyde, Glasgow; and the RIKEN Institute for Advanced Intelligence Project (RIKEN-AIP), Tokyo.
 His stay at these institutions is being financed by the Swiss National Science Foundation (SNSF).

-Parag woud like to thank his hosts: Prof. Joe Clarke (Strathclyde, Glasgow) and Dr Mohammad Emtiyaz Khan and Prof. Masashi Sugiyama (RIKEN-AIP, Tokyo).
+I woud like to thank his hosts: Prof. Joe Clarke (Strathclyde, Glasgow) and Dr Mohammad Emtiyaz Khan and Prof. Masashi Sugiyama (RIKEN-AIP, Tokyo).
 The advice of Prof. Anthony Davison (EPFL, Lausanne) was crucial in creating the first models.

 ### Disclaimer

-Parag is the sole author of these scripts and the thesis was supervised by Professor Marilyne Andersen.
+Parag is the sole author of these scripts.
+The original PhD thesis was supervised by Professor Marilyne Andersen.
 The scripts are the intellectual property of Parag and EPFL.
-Their redistribution under the liberal __ BSD-3 license __ is with the approval of EPFL, acting through Prof. Marilyne Andersen.
+Their redistribution under the liberal __GPLv3__ license is with the approval of EPFL, acting through Prof. Marilyne Andersen.